MAAP-Project/gedi-subsetter/README.md

   that intersect the specified AOI, and fall within the specified temporal range (if supplied).
 To leave unlimited, specify `0` (or any non-positive integer).

+- `output`: Name to use for the output file.
+This can also include a path, which will be relative to the standard DPS output directory for a job.

+  The name does not need to include an extension, as a `.gpkg` extension will be added automatically.
+If a `.gpkg` extension is supplied, it will remain unchanged.
+If a different extension is supplied, a `.gpkg` extension will be added after the specified extension.

+  Examples showing how the value specified for `output` is mapped to a final output file:

+  - `myoutput` -> `myoutput.gpkg`
+  - `myoutput.gpkg` -> `myoutput.gpkg`
+  - `myoutput.h5` -> `myoutput.h5.gpkg`
+  - `mypath/myoutput` -> `mypath/myoutput.gpkg`

+  Since 0.6.0

 ### Specifying an AOI

 If your AOI is a publicly available geoBoundary, see